 - Included all required sections?

 - Met language requirements (US or UK English)?

 - Supplied all requested contact information?

 - Inserted figures in the correct location (in text, end of manuscript, separate files)?

 - Used the correct file format for your images (.jpg, .png, .pdf, .ppt)?

 - Obtained consent from ALL authors?

-TIP: Some journals provide templates to assist authors.
+Some journals provide templates to assist authors.
 Also look for template style files for use with your reference manager.